Thursday of Week 33 of Ordinary Time – First Reading

 Commentary on Revelation 5:1-10

 First, a word about scrolls.
 The normal way for writings to be kept was in the form of scrolls.
 Books, as we know them, did not come into existence until the 2nd century AD.
 The scroll was made either of leather (e.g. parchment) or from papyrus, a reed whose fibres were made into a kind of rough paper.
 They were written normally on only one side (but sometimes two) and in columns with pen and ink.
-After completion, they were rolled up and sealed so that only those authorised could read them (as well, very few people could read…widespread literacy would not come until after the printing press was invented).
-Some examples found in Egypt could be up to 100 feet in length but biblical scrolls would seldom be more than 30 feet, for instance the text of Isaiah.
+After completion, they were rolled up and sealed so that only those authorised could read them (remember, very few people could read—widespread literacy would not come until after the printing press was invented).
+Some examples of scrolls found in Egypt were up to 100 feet in length, but biblical scrolls would seldom be more than 30 feet—for instance the text of Isaiah.
 Reading them was a somewhat inconvenient process as they had to be unrolled and re-rolled at the same time.
 The arrival of the book changed all that by making any part of the script quickly accessible.

-In his vision, John sees the One on the throne, God, holding a scroll in his hands.
-Unusually, it was written on both sides and it had seven seals.
+In his vision, John sees “the One” on the throne—God, holding a scroll in his hands.
+Unusually, this scroll was written on both sides and it had seven seals.
 This indicated its degree of total inaccessibility to the unauthorised.

 The “Lion” then appears in the form of a Lamb, standing between the throne of God with the four creatures and the outer circles of the elders on their 24 thrones.
 The Lamb bears the marks of having been sacrificed, for this is the Passover Lamb sacrificed to save God’s people.
 Although the wounds are visible, the Lamb has risen from death and is upright in triumph and victory.
 The wounds are the badges of his victory over sin and death.

 As a conqueror of death, this Lamb is also a Lion.
-(Incidentally, Revelation uses a word for “lamb” [arnion] 29 times, which is found only once elsewhere in the New Testament, in the scene after the resurrection where Jesus tells Peter to feed his “lambs” and “sheep” – John 21:15).
-There is also a tradition in apocryphal writing for the lamb as a victorious military leader.
+(Incidentally, Revelation uses a word for “lamb” (arnion) 29 times.
+Arnion is found only once elsewhere in the New Testament—in the scene after the resurrection where Jesus tells Peter to “feed my lambs”; see John 21:15).
+There is also a tradition in apocryphal writing for the ‘lamb’ as a victorious military leader.
 The Lamb has seven horns and seven eyes.
 The number ‘seven’ indicates fullness and completeness.
 The horns represent power and the eyes knowledge and wisdom.

 The Lamb now comes forward to take the scroll from the hands of God sitting on his throne.
 As soon as he does so, the four creatures and the 24 elders all prostrate themselves.
 They give the same worship to the Lamb as they do to the One on the throne.